GroestlCoin/electrum-grs-server/HOWTO.md

     daemon=1
     txindex=1
     rpcallowip=127.0.0.1
-    addnode=groestlcoin.net
+    addnode=groestlcoin.org
+    addnode=jswallet.groestlcoin.org
+    addnode=electrum1.groestlcoin.org
+    addnode=electrum2.groestlcoin.org
     rpcport=1441
-    maxconnections=1000
+    maxconnections=873
     server=1
     listen=1

-If you have an existing installation of bitcoind and have not previously set txindex=1 you need to reindex the blockchain by running
+If you have an existing installation of groestlcoind and have not previously set txindex=1 you need to reindex the blockchain by running

-    $ GroestlCoind -reindex
+    $ groestlcoind -reindex

-If you already have a freshly indexed copy of the blockchain with txindex start `GroestlCoind`:
+If you already have a freshly indexed copy of the blockchain with txindex start `groestlcoind`:

-    $ GroestlCoind
+    $ groestlcoind

-Allow some time to pass for `GroestlCoind` to connect to the network and start downloading blocks.
+Allow some time to pass for `groestlcoind` to connect to the network and start downloading blocks.
 You can check its progress by running:

-    $ GroestlCoind getinfo
+    $ groestlcoin-cli getinfo

-Before starting the electrum server your GroestlCoind should have processed all blocks and caught up to the current height of the network (not just the headers).
+Before starting the electrum server your groestlCoind should have processed all blocks and caught up to the current height of the network (not just the headers).
-You should also set up your system to automatically start groestlCoind at boot time, running as the 'GroestlCoin' user.
+You should also set up your system to automatically start groestlcoind at boot time, running as the 'electrum-grs' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
 Download and install Electrum-GRS Server

-We will download the latest git snapshot for Electrum to configure and install it:
+We will download the latest git snapshot for Electrum-GRS to configure and install it:

     $ cd ~
     $ git clone https://github.com/groestlcoin/electrum-grs-server.git